A camping stove is a necessity for campers.

 It doesn’t also have a windscreen, so it’s susceptible to breeze.
 And while there are much cheaper options online that have more complete features than this one, camp stove reviews have attested that the PocketRocket2 is indeed a better choice because of its high quality.
 With its small, compact size and outstanding, albeit basic, features, it could very well be a top candidate for the best propane camp stove on this list.

 If you prefer camp stoves that can use different types of fuel, the OUTON Portable Camping Wood Stove is a good choice.
-At just $14, this inexpensive cooking device is perfect for your backpack or your bug out bag.
+At under $20, this inexpensive cooking device is perfect for your backpack or your bug out bag.
 It’s small, collapsible and lightweight, which are the qualities that you need when camping outdoors.

 It is a wood stove but with a plate for spirit burner and an alcohol dish.
 You can use wood and twigs, liquid alcohol or solid fuel tablets, depending on what you have and where you are.
 You can also add an alcohol burner (not included) or gas stove so you can turn it into a wood, gas, spirit and solid fuel stove.